BlanchettWA/AlarmClockLogic/README.md

 ## Supplementary Specifications:
 * Implemented in Java
    * Written with NetBeans
-   * Model Gui Created with SceneBuilder
+   * Model GUI Created with JavaFX (Possibly Using SceneBuilder)